This post was written in 2016 and a more recent version exists. Please read our new guide to troubleshooting beeping smoke alarms.

 All types of alarm will sound in the event of a fire; however, understanding more about each sensor technology helps you to select units that are least likely to cause false alarms.
 Alarms placed in the wrong location will on the other hand cause false alarms, eg if you have a smoke alarm located in the hallway and this sounds each time you use the toaster or boil vegetables, it is likely that you have an ionisation smoke alarm installed rather than an optical.

-The user manual for your smoke or heat alarm will provide advice on “locations to avoid” when positioning your alarm on the ceiling.
-Below are some examples:
+The user manual for your smoke or heat alarm will provide advice on where to avoid positioning your alarm on the ceiling.
+Below are some examples of locations to avoid placing your smoke or heat alarm:

 - Near fluorescent lights – as electronic “noise” can cause false alarms